SilverHalf/mount-balrior/ura/fast-guide.md

 > 4. Pick up the [Bloodstone Shard], quickly move to your second one and <img class='inline dispel'> [Dispel] again.

 #### 100% - 70%
-- If you are first in the rotation, you will start the fight by picking up the ranged shard.
+- If you are first in the rotation, you will start the fight by picking up the ranged [Bloodstone Shard].
 - Start in front of the boss.
 She will always begin with [Bubbles].
 If you get a bubble, stack with the other targeted person next to the main group.
 - After every set of [Bubbles] she will use [Propel].
-Try to be the furthest one from the boss in order to bait it.
-Try to follow the pattern in the image below.
+If you don't have bubbles, try to be the furthest one from the boss to bait it, following the pattern in the image below.
 <label class="arena-container">
     <input type="checkbox">
     <img class="zoom center" src="../images/ura/ura_propel_p1.webp" />